run-ai/docs/docs/Researcher/researcher-library/rl-hpo-support.md

 # Researcher Library: Hyperparameter Optimization Support

-The Run:AI Researcher Library is a python library you can add to your deep learning python code.
+The Run:ai Researcher Library is a python library you can add to your deep learning python code.
 The hyperparameter optimization(HPO) support module of the library is a helper library for hyperparameter optimization (HPO) experiments

 Hyperparameter optimization (HPO) is the process of choosing a set of optimal hyperparameters for a learning algorithm.
 A hyperparameter is a parameter whose value is used to control the learning process.
 Example hyperparameters: Learning rate, Batch size, Different optimizers, number of layers.